eliblurr/TurntablTitans/hackproject/README.md

 - Uses natural language processing to understand user queries and provide relevant information.
 - Provides a summary of the document content in an easily understandable format.
 - Allows for questions on document content.

+## Installation

+To install the chatbot system, please follow these steps:

+1. Clone the repository to your local machine.
+2. CD into hackproject/code/api/app directory.
+3. Run ./setup.sh.

+## Usage

+To use the chatbot system, follow these steps:

+1. Open a terminal window and navigate to the project directory.
+2. Run the command `uvicorn hackproject.code.api.app.main:app` to start the chatbot server.
+3. Upload a document or type in a query or command to interact with the system.
+4. The system will respond with a summary of the document or answer to the user's query.

 ## Credits and Acknowledgements
 - The embedding model used in the project is the open souce "all-mpnet-base-v2" model